lisj03/ParallelGaussianElimination/README.md

 # ParallelGaussianElimination
-the major assignment for the Parallel Computing course at USTB
+The major assignment for the Parallel Computing course at USTB.
 # README

 ### 运行环境